 So while we’re hanging out for Sunday’s forecasted cooler weather, we thought we’d share a hot little recipe that comes to you all the way from Sri Lanka… via a quick detour in Japan.

-Yep, just like this recipe and this one here, we learned to make Sri Lankan Deviled Potatoes (also spelled ‘devilled’ potatoes) from our friend Yuko in Japan – and she learned this one from her Sri Lankan partner.
+Yep, just like our Indonesian Corn Fritters and chunky Pumpkin Miso Soup, we learned to make Sri Lankan Deviled Potatoes (also spelled ‘devilled’ potatoes) from our friend Yuko in Japan – and she learned this one from her Sri Lankan partner.

 One day we met up with a group of Indonesian and Japanese friends for a multicultural feast in Kagoshima.
 There were plates piled high with Indonesian Corn Fritters, Coto Makassar Soup and Sambal Telur (eggs in spicy Indonesian sauce).